omersedig77/Enterprise-SOC-Home-Lab/incident-response/README.md

 ## Overview

-This section documents incident investigations performed within the SOC Homelab environment.
+This section documents incident investigations performed within the SOC Home-Lab environment.

 The objective is to demonstrate the complete SOC analyst workflow: